 Other Dietary Suggestions

 Eat a variety of foods from all food groups choosing low-fat products from each group.
-A copy of the food guide pyramid is available from our Health and Wellness Promotion team, 812-855-7338.
+A copy of the food guide pyramid is available from our Nutrition team, 812-855-7338.
 Fiber binds cholesterol and can help in cholesterol reduction

 Choosing whole grain products (bran cereal, whole wheat bread) as well as fresh fruits and vegetables will increase fiber intake.